THE TRUE EVIDENCE

 26: And they gave forth their lots; and the lot fell upon Matthias; and he was numbered with the eleven Apostles.

-"doing what they think is best" for the Ministry and the Church of God.
-Most Bible students believe that Matthias was "chosen" of God just because the saints prayed before the lots were cast and that the Bible said "he was numbered with the eleven Apostles".
+because the saints prayed before the lots were cast and that the Bible said “he was numbered with the eleven Apostles”.

-not "chosen" by God.
-The gifts and callings of God are not something set upon men by a means of the casting of lots.
-If God was in such a man-made approach to appoint Matthias and not Barsabas, how many votes did Matthias received out of the 11 Apostles?
-Did Matthias get to be "numbered with the eleven Apostles" by having an advantage of one vote over Barsabas or did he get all the votes?
+Matthias being “numbered with the eleven Apostles” is a fact, for he was chosen by the Apostles to be numbered with them.
+What and how else could it not be?
+However, he was certainly not “chosen” by God.
+The gifts and callings of God are not something set upon men through the means of the casting of lots.
+If God was in such a man-made approach to appoint Matthias and not Barsabas, how many votes did Matthias receive from the 11 Apostles?
+Did Matthias get to be “numbered with the eleven Apostles” by having one vote over Barsabas or did he get all the votes?

-We read in many places in the Bible that when God appointed a man to a ministry He personally called and dealt with that man.
-The 5-fold ministry is Christ's Ascension Gifts to the Church for "the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fullness of Christ: That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive" (Eph.4:12-14).
-No man, no system and no education can ever give any of the Ascension Gifts to a man and put him into a God's given ministry in the Church.
-Only Christ can give certain men certain ministries because they are His gifts.
-And the one who truly took the place of Judas Iscariot was Paul.
+perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fullness of Christ: That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive”

 The Outpouring of the Holy Spirit